FRT

 What is an .frt file?

 An .frt file is a small character track generated from a source video.
-It tells the browser extension when each character appears so it can draw consistent color labels on screen.
+It records when each character appears so FRT can draw consistent color labels on screen in the web player or browser extension.

 How do I request a new title?